 My trip to Vail with Terry Minger and Meredith Miller did not only show me Colorado’s beautiful, stunning landscape and the quite European looking town of Vail.
-But it also lead me to the Walking Mountains Science Center, where we met Kim Langmaid, Founder and Vice President of Walking Mountains Science Center.
-Kim Langmaid is also director of sustainability & stewardship programs at the center.
+But it also lead me to the Walking Mountains Science Centre, where we met Kim Langmaid, Founder and Vice President of Walking Mountains Science Centre.
+Kim Langmaid is also director of sustainability & stewardship programs at the centre.

 Europe and the United States – seeing it from the other side

-I am very greatful to Meredith Miller and Terry Minger to take me on this trip, to answer all my questions and for the many fruitful discussions we had.
+I am very grateful to Meredith Miller and Terry Minger to take me on this trip, to answer all my questions and for the many fruitful discussions we had.

 What’s up next?